 Each Mohonasen school has its own health office with a full-time registered nurse to serve student health needs.
 See below for important health office information.

-A variety of health forms are available for download online on our Forms page.
+A variety of health forms are available for download on our Forms page.

 Absences and Tardies

 Please call your child’s school Health Office or Attendance Clerk by the start of the day if your child will be absent or tardy.
 When calling please include the following information: student’s first and last name, grade, reason for the absence and when he or she is expected to return to school.
 A written note stating the reason for the absence and date(s) is required upon the student’s return to school.

 - Bradt: 356-8410 or 356-8411

 - Pinewood: 356-8440 or 356-8441

 Students who get sick during the school day need to report to the school nurse before calling or texting a parent to come get them or leaving school on their own.
 Any student leaving school due to illness must be released by the school nurse.
 Many parents also ask “When is my child sick enough to stay home from school?”
 This is not always an easy question to answer, but the following tips from the health office may help.
 Learn more

 Mohonasen’s Health Services program supports student academic success by promoting health in the school setting.
 One way that we provide care for your student is by performing health screenings that are mandated by the State of New York.
 Learn more

 For September 2016, Public Health Law Section 2164 requires that all students who are 11 years of age or older and entering grades 6-12 receive one Tetanus, Diphtheria and Pertussis (TDaP) and two Varciella immunizations (or proof from a doctor that the child has had the chickenpox disease).
 Every student entering grades 6-12 is also required to receive one meningococcal vaccination at age 11 or 12 and a second by age 16.